-In terms of self-generated income streams, we continue to develop and offer a suite of qualifications that meets the needs of the wider sport in both commercial and voluntary settings and to generate income above and beyond grant funding.
-An ongoing aim is to diversify income streams with the current focus on qualifications and training where there are opportunities to access new markets including overseas.
-The Friends of Tournament (FoT) and the Friends of Wake (FoW) team have put in a significant amount of effort to raise funds in support of our youth and elite athletes and to promote participation and the development of current and future talent within the sport via a range of initiatives including the relevant government approved small lottery schemes.
-The efforts of all the volunteers who support the disciplines in generating significant funds to support GB representation overseas at titled events, organise development and training days is recognised as fundamental to the future success of the sport.
+In terms of self-generated income streams, we continue to develop and offer a defined suite of qualifications that meets the needs of the wider sport in both commercial and voluntary settings and to generate income above and beyond grant funding.
+The Friends of Tournament (FoT) and the Friends of Wake (FoW) team have continued to put in a significant amount of effort to raise funds in support of our youth and elite athletes and to promote participation and the development of current and future talent within the sport via a range of initiatives including the relevant government approved small lottery schemes.
+The efforts of all the volunteers who support the disciplines in generating significant funds to support GB representation overseas at titled events and organise development and training days continues to be recognised as fundamental to the future success of the sport.

 BWSW's FoT committee continue to manage a significant bequest from the estate of Jill Howard.
 These funds are invaluable in supporting the development of the Waterski discipline each season.
+The Board are very pleased to be able to reiterate the huge importance of this legacy and BWSW's very great thanks to Jill for her generosity.

 Profile raising remains a key area of ongoing development to promote the sport both within and outside of our small sporting community.
-The excellent efforts of our Head of Communications and our Social Media Coordinator is recognised as moving our communications capability and profile forward to a significantly higher level.
+The further efforts of our Head of Communications and our Social Media Coordinator is recognised as moving our communications capability and profile forward to a significantly higher level.
 The lack of eligibility of non-Olympic sport in terms of access to elite funding streams amplifies the challenges faced by the disciplines in raising mainstream income and commercial sponsorship.
-Non-Olympic status and limited commercial scale remain ongoing challenges in this area though there has been considerable success in raising funds via the lottery schemes referenced above.
+Non-Olympic status and limited commercial scale remain ongoing challenges in this area despite the successes in raising funds via the lottery schemes referenced above.
+Simon Sinclair, a new director, is taking forward sponsorship opportunities with our development officer, Keir Boissevain, with both industry and non-industry third parties.